tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) Float64() (res []float64, err error)
 ```

-Float64 returns the content of the tensor as a slice of float64 if the tensor
+Float64 returns the Tensor content as float64 slice if the tensor type matches,
-type matches, if not returns a ErrInvalidTensorType error.
+if not returns a ErrInvalidTensorType error.
 The datatypes are:

   - DTDouble